 Admissions to the Suite are generally needs-assessment based, with an NASC assessment being required, prior to admission being discussed.

 The terms of admission arising from NASC assessments are as follows:

 - Those assessed as qualifying for Palliative or Respite Care under the SDHB’s Palliative Care criteria, can use the Suite with the cost fully covered by the SDHB’s Palliative Care funding package.

 - Those assessed as qualifying for Aged Care under the SDHB’s Aged Care criteria can use the Suite with the cost of using the Suite covered by the SDHB Aged Care funding package.
 This is a means tested funding package:

-- Those who’s assets exceed the means test hurdle must contribute to the cost of their care based on their assets level, up to a maximum daily contribution.
-The SDHB provides top-up funding to cover the balance of the per day cost of using the Suite
+- Those who’s assets exceed the means test hurdle, must contribute to the cost of their care, based on their assets level, up to a maximum daily contribution.

 - Those who are assessed as not qualifying for either SDHB Palliative Care or Aged Care as discussed above, are not eligible for SDHB funding, and for such patients the use of the Suite is generally considered inappropriate.
 In special circumstances however, the UCHT may be prepared to provide funding to cover the use of the Suite, if admission of the patient is approved by Aspiring Enliven.
 Such funding by the UCHT is not guaranteed, and may be approved by the UCHT on application by the patient’s family to the UCHT, setting out the special circumstances applicable.